Dennis Hopper: Divorce from Victoria Duffy

 On January 14, 2010, Hopper filed for divorce from his fifth wife Victoria Duffy.
-After citing her "outrageous conduct" and stating she was "insane", "inhuman" and "volatile", Hopper was granted a restraining order against her on February 11, 2010, and as a result, she was forbidden to come within 10 ft of him or contact him.
-On March 9, 2010, Duffy refused to move out of the Hopper home, despite the court's order that she do so by March 15.
+After citing her "outrageous conduct" and stating she was "insane", "inhuman" and "volatile", Hopper was granted a restraining order against her on February 11, and as a result, she was forbidden to come within 10 ft of him or contact him.
+On March 9, Duffy refused to move out of the Hopper home, despite the court's order that she do so by March 15.

-On March 23, 2010, he filed papers in court alleging Duffy had absconded with US$1.5 million of his art, refused his requests to return it, and then had "left town".

-On April 5, 2010, a court ruled that Duffy could continue living on Hopper's property, and that he must pay US$12,000 per month spousal and child support for their daughter Galen.
+On April 5, a court ruled that Duffy could continue living on Hopper's property, and that he must pay US$12,000 per month spousal and child support for their daughter Galen.
 Hopper did not attend the hearing.
-On May 12, 2010, a hearing was held before Judge Amy Pellman in downtown Los Angeles Superior Court.
+On May 12, a hearing was held before Judge Amy Pellman in downtown Los Angeles Superior Court.
 Though Hopper died two weeks later, Duffy insisted at the hearing that he was well enough to be deposed.
 The hearing also dealt with who would be the beneficiary on Hopper's life insurance policy, which listed his wife as a beneficiary.
 A very ill Hopper did not appear in court though his estranged wife did.
 Despite Duffy's bid to be named the sole beneficiary of Hopper's million-dollar policy, the judge ruled against her and limited her claim to one-quarter of the policy.
 The remaining US$750,000 was to go to his estate.

-On November 14, 2010, it was revealed that, despite Duffy's earlier assertion in her court papers of February 2010 that Hopper was mentally incompetent and that his children had rewritten his estate plan in order to leave Duffy and her daughter, Hopper's youngest child Galen, destitute, Galen would in fact receive the proceeds of 40% of his estate.